kumasento/ananas/README.md

 For linux user, just simply run:

  autoconf

- #if not works, try autoreconf -i
+ (if not works, try "autoreconf -i")

  ./configure